ericktai/dust-js-browser/README.md

 dust-js-browser
 ===============

-A sample of using DustJS (non-NodeJS)
+A sample of using DustJS (non-NodeJS example)

 I created this repo so that I'd have a reference point on using the DustJS templating library.
 The Dust and LinkedIn tutorials didn't really quite describe how to get things running in a regular HTML/JS/Browser app, so this was an exercise in doing so.